Important Updates on Compounded Semaglutide and Tirzepatide for Weight Loss

 💬 What Should I Do Now?

-If you’re currently using compounded GLP-1 medications, we strongly recommend scheduling a follow-up appointment before May 22 to:
+If you’re currently using compounded GLP-1 medications, it's crucial to schedule a follow-up appointment before May 22.
+During this visit, we can:

 Review your current source and medication plan